Homesickness

 - New friendships with like-minded peers: a huge benefit of attending a summer program is the opportunity to build friendships with other profoundly gifted students.
 Each year we see friendships that grow and students who leave feeling like they have finally found their “tribe.”

-- Fun and engaging academic sessions and field trips: your child will be learning new things, exploring during field-trips, and able to dive into conversation with other students.
+- Fun and engaging academic sessions and field trips: your child will be learning new things, exploring during field-trips, and able to dive into conversation with other participants.

 - Independence: a wonderful opportunity to build confidence in their ability to be away from parents surrounded by supportive and caring staff.